shicks/ahep/site/modules/1886-the-story-of-the-statue-of-liberty/index.md

 thought we would demonstrate the difference between copper and nickel.
 Our expectation was that the nickel would not be oxidized.
 To our surprise, we learned that nickels are actually made up of 75% copper.
-It oxidized and turned bluishgreen just as readily as the pennies.
+It oxidized and turned bluish-green just as readily as the pennies.
 Ah, the serendipity of science :-)

 ![Coins before oxidation](oxidation-before.jpg)